dhis2/d2-ui/docs/RELEASING.md

 npm whoami
 ```

-If you are not logged in, follow either the npm or yarn workflow below:
+If you are not logged in, then follow either the npm or yarn workflow below to log in and publish each package separately:

 npm:
 ```